On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Proof of Lemma

 that is,

 that is,

-This is true since by Claim \ref{claim_f_nondec} and induction on $t$ we have $f^t_{S\cup\{l_1\}}(p)-f^{t-1}_S(p)\geq f^{t-1}_{S\cup\{l_1\}}(p)-f^{t-1}_S(p)\geq0$, and $p_{l_2}\leq p_{l_1}$.
+This is true, since by Claim \ref{claim_f_nondec} and induction on $t$, we have $f^t_{S\cup\{l_1\}}(p)-f^{t-1}_S(p)\geq f^{t-1}_{S\cup\{l_1\}}(p)-f^{t-1}_S(p)\geq0$, and $p_{l_2}\leq p_{l_1}$.

-Now we are ready to prove the claim completely for any $S$ and $i$.
+We are now ready to prove the claim completely for any $S$ and $i$.
 We perform reverse induction on $|S|$, and then on $i$.
-We have proved the claim for $|S|=k-1$, so assume $|S|<k-1$, and that the claim holds for supersets of $S$.
-We have proved the claim for $i=1$, so assume $i>1$ and that the claim holds for $i-1$.
+We have proved the claim when $|S|=n-1$.
+So assume that $|S|<n-1$, and that the claim holds for all supersets of $S$.
+We have proved the claim for $i=1$, so assume $i>1$, and that the claim holds for $i-1$.